OliviaNabbosa89/DS_project1/README.md

 There are in-line comments to further describe some steps in the code.

 ## **Results**
-In the Listings_EAD notebook includes a heatmap that doesnot open in Github but can be viewed [here]() The main results of this project can be found here [Medium]
+The main results of this project can be found here [Medium]

 ## **Licensing, Authors, Acknowledgements**